MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/css.md

    :::column-end:::
 :::row-end:::

 For example, `font-family: 'Courier New', Courier, serif` gives the browser the following instruction:  "Set the font of elements that match the pattern `li a` to `'Courier New'`.
-If that font is not available, use `Courier`.
-If that is not available, use `serif`."
+If that font isn't available, use `Courier`.
+If that isn't available either, use `serif`."

 ### Add multiple selectors to a ruleset